Gait (human): Abnormal gaits

 Abnormal gait is a result of one or more of these tracts being disturbed.
 This can happen developmentally or as the result of neurodegeneration.
-The most prominent example of gait irregularities due to developmental problems comes from studies of children on the autism spectrum.
-They have decreased muscle coordination, thus resulting in abnormalities in gait.
+The most prominent example of gait irregularities due to developmental differences comes from studies of children on the autism spectrum.
+In general, they tend to have decreased muscle coordination, thus usually resulting in abnormalities in gait.
 Some of this is associated with decreased muscle tone, also known as hypotonia, which is also common in ASD.
 The most prominent example of abnormal gait as a result of neurodegeneration is Parkinson's.

 Although these are the best understood examples of abnormal gait, there are other phenomena that are described in the medical field.